LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 """""""""""""""""""""""""""""

-The ``MyStream`` class implements the ``LogStream::append()`` method of the :ref:`logStream` base class, as demonstrated in the code snippet below.
+The ``MyStream`` class implements the ``LogStream::append()`` method of the :ref:`LogStream` base class, as demonstrated in the code snippet below.

 .. code-block:: c++
    :linenos: